Roll Schedule Templates

 Roll schedule and schedule roll are terms used in LoanPro to describe a change to the calculated payment schedule for a loan.
 Custom payment schedules are created one line at a time.
 Each line of a schedule roll lets you input the following:

-- Rate – This is the interest rate that will apply over the Term for this schedule line
+This is the interest rate that will apply over the term for this schedule line.

-- Solve Using – This option works in conjunction with the Amount field and will let you choose how the payment amount will be calculated for the payments in this schedule line.
-The options are:
+This option works in conjunction with the amount field and will let you choose how the payment amount will be calculated for the payments in this schedule line.
+See the options below.

-- Type – This option is only available if you choose Payment from the Solve Using drop-down.
+This option is only available if you choose Payment from the Solve Using drop-down.
 Your selection here can change the Amount/Percent/Payment Calc Terms field.
+See the options below.

 To create a new roll schedule template, navigate to Settings > Loan > Setup New Loan > Schedule Roll Templates.